BlockSigner/cove/site/content/english/about.md

 {{< content >}}
 {{% heading %}}
 # Skribble builds trust <br class="hide-for-mobile">in the digital world
-Once upon a time there was the hand-written signature – <br class="hide-for-mobile">today we sign with Skribble.
+Once upon a time there was the hand-written signature – today we sign with Skribble.
 {{% /heading %}}

 {{< picture image9 680 "A man signs with a huge fountain pen on the floor, next to it a man sits on a chair and signs online" >}}